Rugby-England coach Jones is sacked after dire run

 Jones, who took over after England's group-stage exit from the 2015 tournament they hosted, had a contract until the end of next year's World Cup in France.

-Despite the continuing struggles on the pitch, the Australian insisted that once he got his squad together for a three-month training camp next summer, then they would reveal a whole new attacking structure and emerge as serious contenders to lift the Webb Ellis Cup for a second time.
+Despite the continuing struggles on the pitch, the Australian insisted that after he had got his squad together for a three-month training camp next summer they would reveal a whole new attacking structure and emerge as serious contenders to lift the Webb Ellis Cup for a second time.

 While that "jam tomorrow" approach might well have been an accurate summation, the RFU seem to have decided that they could not sacrifice every other aspect of the national team's performance to get there.